OpenDataServices/os4d/docs/development/stages.md

   Release"}
 ```

-Development is an iterative process: going through stages of developing a broad understanding of the problem space that standard addresses, and stages of focussing down to develop concrete data elements and structures that address some aspect of that problem space.
+Development is an iterative process: going through stages of developing a broad understanding of the problem space that standard addresses, and stages of focusing down to develop concrete data elements and structures that address some aspect of that problem space.

 It is important to create artefacts at each stage that stakeholders can engage with and provide feedback on.
 A development process may go through the following stages: